 On 1 February 2017, Gunnery Sergeant Cabrera was frocked to First Sergeant, and executed orders to the School of Infantry West, Infantry Training Battalion, for service as the Company First Sergeant to Company A and Company D.

-On 22 February 2019, First Sergeant Cabrera executed orders to 5th Battalion, 11th Marines for service as the Battery T First Sergeant.
-He is currently serving at 5th Battalion, 11th Marines as the Headquarters Battery First Sergeant.
+On 22 February 2019, First Sergeant Cabrera executed orders to 5th Battalion, 11th Marines for service as the Battery T and Headquarters Battery First Sergeant, as well as Battalion Sergeant Major.
+He was selected for promotion to Sergeant Major in November of 2021.

-On 30 June 2022, First Sergeant Cabrera was frocked to Sergeant Major and executed orders to Recruiting Station Pittsburgh, 1st Marine Corps District, to serve as the Recruiting Station Sergeant Major.
-He is currently serving at Recruiting Station Pittsburgh, 1st Marine Corps District, as the Recruiting Station Sergeant Major.
+In May of 2022, First Sergeant Cabrera was frocked to Sergeant Major and executed orders to his current duty station at Recruiting Station Pittsburgh, 1st Marine Corps District, to serve as the Recruiting Station Sergeant Major.

-Sergeant Major Cabrera's personal awards include the Navy and Marine Corps Commendation Medal (with one gold star in lieu of second award), Navy and Marine Corps Achievement Medal (with gold star in lieu of second award), Military Outstanding Volunteer Service Medal, recruiting service ribbon and combat instructor ribbon.
+Sergeant Major Cabrera's personal awards include the Navy and Marine Corps Commendation Medal (with two gold stars in lieu of third award), Navy and Marine Corps Achievement Medal (with gold star in lieu of second award), Military Outstanding Volunteer Service Medal, recruiting service ribbon and combat instructor ribbon.